kenrickveit/splink_demos/README.md

 * The notebook was changed in this repo to point to same data in S3 instead of a local filesystem so it will work in an EMR Notebook
 * The charts in the demo package aren't really compatible with AWS's Jupyter/JupyterLab with Spark.
 I'm not yet sure of the exact reason.
 However the dataframes can easily be used common and standard Python graph packages instead of these custom graph functions
 * This limitation also applies to the section of the notebook where it saves the graph to HTML- it wasn't really written to work with a shared filesysem like HDFS or S3
+* The `setup.py` file didn't exist in the original splink_demos repo.
+This was needed to make splink_demos an installable Python package
+* There is a lot of setting of Spark context settings in `utility_functions.demo_utils.get_spark`.
+This doesn't really work in the EMR notebooks since the context already exists, and only some SQL values are able to be changed once the Spark context already exists.
+This is why we specify the extra jar paths, the graph frames package, etc at cluster creation time.

 # splink_demos